 I think it’s mostly good.
 The best part is that people will get more used to making calls over data and experience the great quality that is available.
 OTT providers such as Rebtel, Tango, and Skype are trying to make the communication experience better in other ways than price.
 And since these carriers charge the same amount independent on how its delivered, the value proposition for apps that provides free calling still applies.

-If you want to try it out with T-Mobile and iOS8
+If you want to try WiFi calling out with T-Mobile and iOS8

 UPDATE: We tested making a wifi phone call and trying to switch to the cell network.
-See the results here: http://www.sinch.com/opinion/ios8-wifi-calling-to-cell-network/
+See the results here: WiFi Calling to Cell Phone Network

 A few days ago, we posted about wifi calling appearing on iPhones with iOS 8 beta.
 I was hanging out at a coffee shop yesterday, and wanted to see what would happen to my call if I left the coffee shop wifi… read more

 When I woke up on Saturday morning and turned on my iPhone 5s, I got this pleasant surprise on my screen!
 The hawk-eyed might notice that it says “T-Mobile WiFi” in the notification bar.
 A couple of weeks ago, owners of t-mobile iPhones… read more

 In an age where my thumbs are regularly fatigued from the amount of texting, instant messaging, emailing, and snapchatting I do, it’s reassuring to know that my voice still matters.
 The following five videos truly inspired me to pick up… read more